General Distribution Requirement

 Successful completion of SPAN 488 fulfills the capstone seminar requirement.

-- The Spanish minor in Portuguese language, literature and culture requires five courses beyond SPAN 204 or SPAN 220.
-They must include SPAN 305; PORT 111 and PORT 331; and, with prior approval from the Chair, two courses successfully completed on a study abroad program in a Portuguese-speaking country.
+- The Spanish minor track in Portuguese requires five courses beyond SPAN 204 or SPAN 220.
+They must include SPAN 305, PORT 111 and PORT 221; and, with prior approval from the Chair, two courses successfully completed on a study abroad program in a Portuguese-speaking country.